01 of 16

 16 of 16

-If heroically dying, one of the repeated themes in Dublin statues, is not your thing, why not watch a movie in the "Screen" cinema near Trinity College instead?
+If heroically dying is not your thing, why not watch a movie in the "Screen" cinema near Trinity College instead?
 You will be guided to your seat by "Mister Screen" a fully uniformed cinema usher with the necessary hand-torch.
 The charming caricature in front of the cinema (usually showing more "arty" films) is a Dublin must-see.